List of New York University honorary degree recipients

-Honorary degree recipients of NYU are typically individuals of great distinction or achievement who are nationally or internationally prominent in their subject areas or disciplines and reflect the values of New York University.
-Overall, the group of honorees varies in their fields of endeavor and is diverse in ethnicity, race, background, and gender.

-Among the distinguished recipients honored in recent years at Commence are the following:
+Honorary degree recipients of New York University are typically individuals of great distinction or achievement who are nationally or internationally prominent in their subject areas or disciplines and reflect the values of NYU.
+Overall, the group of honorees varies in their fields of endeavor, and is diverse in ethnicity, race, background, and gender.
+Recipients honored in recent years include the following: